When to visit the vet?

 In the future, research into MPS in dogs could not only benefit the affected animals, but also provide valuable insights for the treatment of MPS in humans.
 Because dogs are genetically and physiologically quite similar to humans, they are often used as model organisms in medical research.
 Advances in the treatment of MPS in dogs could therefore have a dual benefit.

-In summary, research into MPS in dogs is a dynamic and promising field.
+In summary, research on MPS in dogs is a dynamic and promising field.
 While there are still many challenges to overcome, ongoing studies offer hope for better diagnostic tools and therapeutic options that could significantly improve the lives of dogs with MPS.